Can Pastilla Beach

 Is September a good time to go to Mallorca?

 In my opinion, September is a good time to visit Mallorca.
 It’s still busy but it’s not as crazy crowded as in August.
-There’s plenty to do, the weather is perfect for going to the beach and all sorts of water activities and plenty is going on in terms of cultural offerings.
+There’s plenty to do, the weather is perfect for going to the beach and all sorts of water activities and the events calendar is packed with fun things to do.

 Have you visited Mallorca in September?
 What did you think?
-Scroll down to the comments below to write me a message.
+Let me know in the comments below!

 Discover more from Across the Water